PGhzhang/IDD-Fa18-Lab1/README.md

 The color stripes are: red, red, black, black, brown.

 **b.
 What do you have to do to light your LED?**
-I have to press the pushbutton to light the LED.
+I have to press the pushbutton to close the circut, thus lighting up the LED.